prentissw/obsidian-charted-roots/README.md

-# Canvas Roots: A Planned D3-Powered Family Tree Plugin for Obsidian
+# Canvas Roots: D3-Powered Family Tree Plugin for Obsidian

-**Canvas Roots** is a blueprint for an Obsidian plugin that will automatically generate complex, D3-calculated family trees directly onto the Canvas using structured note properties for non-overlapping layouts.
+**Canvas Roots** is an Obsidian plugin that automatically generates complex, D3-calculated family trees directly onto the Canvas using structured note properties for non-overlapping layouts.

-This planned Obsidian plugin concept is designed for genealogists, historians, and world-builders.
-It is designed to transform structured data in your Markdown notes (relationships, dates, locations) into perfectly laid-out family trees directly on the Obsidian Canvas.
+This Obsidian plugin is designed for genealogists, historians, and world-builders.
+It transforms structured data in your Markdown notes (relationships, dates, locations) into perfectly laid-out family trees directly on the Obsidian Canvas.

-The core idea is a hybrid approach: the plugin will use the power of D3.js for advanced layout calculation, but will generate the output using native Obsidian Canvas nodes and edges.
-This is intended to create a beautiful, structured chart that is fully editable and linkable within the Canvas environment.
+The core approach is hybrid: the plugin uses the power of D3.js for advanced layout calculation, but generates the output using native Obsidian Canvas nodes and edges.
+This creates a beautiful, structured chart that is fully editable and linkable within the Canvas environment.

 ## ✨ Key Features